 CityBird (H2) was a Belgian low-fare scheduled airline founded by Victor Hasson in 1996 and was a subsidiary of City Hotels.
 The airline received its first MD-11 on December 13, 1996, but operations did not commence until March 1997.
 The airframe was subsequently leased to STAR Europe (SE) during this period.

 The carrier also leased three MD-11s from World Airways (WO).
 N271WA and N273WA were both operated on a short-term lease.
-N280WA was with H2 from June 1997 until March 1998, when the airline’s second MD-11 was delivered.
+N280WA was with CityBird from June 1997 until March 1998, when the airline’s second MD-11 was delivered.
 A third example joined the fleet in April 1998.

 CityBird also placed orders with MD for two MD-11 freighters in July 1997 for delivery in December 1998 and January 1999.
 The airframes were to be used on dedicated charter services to Asia, South America and the USA.
 However, the aircraft were never delivered, and two Airbus A300C4-605Rs were used instead.